How Debt Impacts Your Retirement Plans

 Paying off credit cards is wise, but you need to strike a balance between whittling away debt and saving for retirement; too many pre-retirees focus on the former at the expense of the latter.
 However, you can do both.
 Here are some tips to help you reduce debt and at the same time, accumulate savings.

-.
+- Build an emergency fund.
 The general guideline is to save 4-6 months of salary.
 Most people balk at that figure, but it’s easier than you think and certainly not impossible.
 Start with small amounts, say $10 a week.

-.
+- Pay off high-interest debt first.
 The average credit card rate is hovering around 16.8%.
 A good place to start is by looking at the interest rates on your credit cards.
 Get rid of the balances with the highest interest first, then put that money towards more manageable balances until everything is paid off.

-.
+- Take advantage of workplace retirement plans.
 Don’t leave “free money” on the table.
 Many companies have 401(k) matching programs.
 With compound interest, you can build up a sizeable nest egg.

 Have Questions About Your Retirement Plan?